mariapetro/LeHaMoC/README.md

 - **User_ph**: External user photon field flag (1 to include, 0 to exclude).
 If included, provide a `.txt` file named 'Photons_spec_user.txt' with columns (nu[Hz],dN/dVdnu[cm^{-3}Hz^{-1}]).

 3. Run the `LeMoC.py` code using a compatible Python interpreter.
 Make sure to have all necessary dependencies installed.
+Example:

+- python LeMoC.py Parameters_Test3.txt Test3

 4. Once the simulation is complete, open the `Plotting_Tool.ipynb` notebook to visualize and analyze the simulation results.
 Follow the instructions provided in the notebook.